Cockpit technology is a critical, yet often overlooked, aspect of a private jet.

 The development of display devices capable of processing flight data and raw information provided by aircraft systems into easy-to-understand images resulted from research aimed at finding a solution to this problem.

-This development was only possible because of making basic changes in the way information was processed by onboard systems.
+This development was only possible because basic changes in the way information was processed by onboard systems.
 Earlier instruments, based on analog information, provided indications that were directly linked to physical phenomena like air pressure, airspeed, or position of the gyroscope.

 On the other hand, digital information is created when a physical measurement is converted into binary code using an analog-digital converter.

 The digitization of the physical data required for flight control and navigation resulted in a significant transformation in aircraft cockpits.
-Data can be easily converted from analog to digital format, processed by computers, and displayed on screens in the cockpit thanks to advancements in electronics and computer technology.
+Data could be easily converted from analog to digital format, processed by computers, and displayed on screens in the cockpit thanks to advancements in electronics and computer technology.

 Fly-by-wire technology was first put into operation by NASA in the 1970s, with it was first used in fighter aircraft.
 It was a direct spin-off from the space program that was used to maneuver the Apollo Lunar Module.